PorrasTMILab/CMBE-Bacteroides-ECM/README.md

 # CMBE-Bacteroides-ECM
-# Comparative Genomic and Functional Profiling of ECM-Targeting Enzymes in *Bacteroides*, a Key Genus of the Human Gut Microbiome
+# Comparative Genomic and Functional Profiling of ECM-Associated Enzymes in *Bacteroides*, a Key Genus of the Human Gut Microbiome

 ## Overview